ajay91py/odin-recipes/README.md

 # odin-recipes
-first project
-testing my html skills I acquired so far
+first project is to create a simple webpage for recipes, using my html skills that I acquired so far.